kiranshila/Doplarr/README.md

 4. Go to OAuth2 and under "OAuth2 URL Generator", enable `applications.commands` and `bot`
 5. Copy the resulting URL and use as the invite link to your server

-In the server for which you will use the bot, you need to create a new role for your users.
+In the server for which you will use the bot, you have the option to restrict the commands to a certain role.
+For this, you need to create a new role for your users (or use an existing one).
 Then, grab that role id.

 To do this: